 HR Tech — Best-of-Breed vs. Integrated Talent Management Solutions

-When considering HR solutions, organisations typically consider researching and investigating best-of-breed point solutions as well as so-called integrated talent management systems.
+When considering HR solutions, organizations typically consider researching and investigating best-of-breed point solutions as well as so-called integrated talent management systems.
 At a high level, the issues might seem straight forward.
 The pros and cons are widely known — or assumed.

 - Typically represents the leading software tool or product in a particular market or segment.
 These solutions are geared towards providing the best features and functions for a specific component within a process or workflow.

-- Specifically designed for a particular business application, requirement or problem, such has hiring or onboarding.
+- Specifically designed for a particular business application, requirement or problem, such as hiring or onboarding.
 The implication is that its functionality is far more powerful than the equivalent module in a “fully-integrated” solution.

 - Integration between different HR functions.

 - Potential for duplicated data entry and decreased productivity.

 At the same time, proponents – typically vendors – of integrated talent management systems extoll the virtues of simplicity – including a single user interface, the simplicity of working with just a single vendor, no integration challenges and perhaps even cost.
 Buy a single system from a single vendor, the theory goes, and all your HR problems will be solved – easily.

 With modern technology from Acendre, the typical “cons” associated with a best-of-breed vendor have been eliminated.